If you ignore these problems, they'll only become worse

 The sump pump and air filter are typically found in the basement of your home.
 But these two devices are essential and if they stop working, they will cost you a big portion of your emergency savings account.

-With a sump pump, it's importance cannot be understated, particularly if you live in an where rains can get heavy because it helps unclog drainage lines.
+With a sump pump, its importance cannot be understated, particularly if you live in an area where rains can get heavy because it helps unclog drainage lines.
 If those back up, you can expect your basement to get backed up with sewage and rainwater, which presents an entirely new issue.

-If you have to replace a sump pump, you can expect to pay about $441 to have a professional complete the process, or just under $200 if you do it on your own, according to the home improvement website, DIY or Not .
+If you have to replace a sump pump, you can expect to pay about $517 to have a professional complete the process, or just under $200 if you do it on your own.

 By ignoring the sump pump, you run the risk of damaging your basement and other important parts of the house.
-A specific price tag is difficult to estimate depending on what's in your basement and what needs to be fixed, but U.S. News & World Report stated some households have had to upwards of $15,000 to repair damages .
+A specific price tag is difficult to estimate depending on what's in your basement and what needs to be fixed, but some households have had upwards of $20,000 in repair damages.

 The next area you should inspect is the furnace.
 You should replace the filter inside it at least once a month.
 Not doing so can take about five years off the life of the furnace, and this is another big expense.